-Franz Schubert’s Trio No. 1 in B-flat major for piano, violin, and cello, D. 898; played by Janine Jansen (violin), Torleif Thedéen (cello) and Itamar Golan (piano).
+Janine Jansen (violin), Torleif Thedéen (cello), and Itamar Golan (piano) perform Franz Schubert’s Piano Trio No. 1 in B-flat major for piano, violin, and cello, D. 898.
 Recorded during Janine Jansen’s Internationaal Kamermuziek Festival (International Chamber Music Festival) Utrecht in 2011.

-The piece was written by the Austrian composer in 1827.
+The Piano Trio No. 1 was written by the Austrian composer in 1827.
 Schubert finished the work in 1828, in the last year of his life (31 January 1797 – 19 November 1828).
 It was published in 1836 as Opus 99, eight years after the composer’s death.
-Like the E-flat major trio, it is an unusually large scale work for piano trio, taking more than 45 minutes in total to perform.
+Like the E-flat major trio, it is an unusually large-scale work for the piano trio, taking more than 45 minutes in total to perform.

 The piano trio contains four movements:

-The first movement, an Allegro moderato, is supremely balanced, perfectly orchestrated.
+- Allegro moderato.
+The first movement, an Allegro moderato, is supremely balanced, and perfectly orchestrated.
 The piano takes the first theme with strings providing staccato accompaniment.
 An upward scale on the piano leads to the second theme, first stated by the cello.
 Minor incarnations of the theme ensue with increasing longing.
-The movement is both vigorous and mellifluous, and is the longest of the four in the Trio.
+The movement is both vigorous and mellifluous and is the longest of the four in the Trio.

-The third movement is a Scherzo Allegro that borrows from the Ländler – a folk-dance in 3/4 time that features hopping, stomping, and, occasionally, yodeling.
-The Ländler was popular in Austria at the end of the 18th century, and is thought to have contributed to the evolution of the waltz.
-A mellower, more refined Trio section in the middle shows off violin and cello trading the melody, while piano plays staccato pairs of chords.
+- Scherzo.
+Allegro.
+The third movement is a Scherzo Allegro that borrows from the Ländler – a folk dance in 3/4 time that features hopping, stomping, and, occasionally, yodeling.
+The Ländler was popular in Austria at the end of the 18th century and is thought to have contributed to the evolution of the waltz.
+A mellower, more refined Trio section in the middle shows off violin and cello trading the melody, while the piano plays staccato pairs of chords.
 The more rugged Scherzo returns with a piano call and twirls to the finish.
 The movement is vintage Schubert – just the sort of music he loved to improvise to accompany dancing at his regular soirees.

-The finale is a rondo though it is closer to a developmental sonata form.
+- Rondo.
+Allegro vivace.
+The finale of Franz Schubert’s Piano Trio No. 1 is a rondo though it is closer to a developmental sonata form.
 It is also dance-like and the three instruments follow one another throughout, playing tripping dotted figures, arpeggios, and trills.
-The music continues to develop and vary, changing keys, making declarative pronouncements and adding to the picturesque flight – one of the most unique and beautiful in all Schubert.
+The music continues to develop and vary, changing keys, making declarative pronouncements, and adding to the picturesque flight – one of the most unique and beautiful in all of Schubert.
 After whirlwinds of material, the finale settles, walks merrily along in a conversational way, then interrupts itself loudly and leaps to a cadence.